 As a result, the feast, which is a public holiday in Greece and Cyprus, is celebrated with outdoor excursions, the consumption of shellfish and other fasting foods.
 After Clean Monday it is forbidden to the Christians to eat meat, eggs, milk but the consumption of shellfish and mollusks though, is permitted, thus creating the tradition of eating elaborate dishes based on seafood, like cuttlefish, octopus and different shellfish, like shrimp and mussels.
 A traditional dip made of the salted and cured roe from carp or cod, mixed with olive oil, lemon juice and bread crumbs, called taramosalata, is also part of the products consumed on Clean Monday.
 Taramosalata is ideal for spreading on the lagana, a special kind of unleavened flatbread, baked only on that day.

 Traditionally, as Clean Monday is considered to mark the beginning of the spring season, kite flying is also part of the tradition.
-The kite has its roots in ancient Greece and symbolizes the human need to rise mentally and spiritually and get closer to God.
+The kite has its roots in ancient Greece and symbolizes the human need to rise mentally and spiritually.